Body found near Jack Bridge Road in Town of Willing

-WILLING — Amity-based State Police are investigating a body discovered Sunday near Jack Bridge Road in the Town of Willing, State Police said.
+WILLING — Amity-based State Police are investigating a body discovered Sunday near Jack Bridge Road in the Town of Willing outside the Village of Wellsville in Allegany County, State Police said.

 The body was found along the Genesee River, said State Police Public Information Officer James O’Callaghan.